 - Which are the quality resources (books, courses, channels, blogs, podcasts etc) they need to refer to?

-- How to build a data intelligence portfolio based on your role?
+- How to build a data and AI portfolio based on your role?

 - How to write a resume for data role?

 - How to build a helpful network with fellow data professionals?